 The final stage of your Agile Journey involves the adoption of lean and Agile concepts by the rest of the organization.
 However, many organizations underestimate the amount of effort required to bring about a cultural transformation.
-This means getting the entire enterprise behind Agile, from Development to HR, Finance and Operations.
+This means getting the entire enterprise behind Agile, from Development to HR.
+Finance and Opera getting the entire enterprise behind Agile, from Development to HR, Finance and Operations.
 By mapping your organization's value streams, you can truly become an Agile enterprise.